 How Do Car Insurance Companies Determine Who’s At Fault?

-Once your report the accident to your insurance company, they will assign an adjuster to the case.
+Once you report the accident to your insurance company, they will assign an adjuster to the case.
 An insurance adjuster is an individual who is responsible for investigating an insurance claim.
 The adjuster will investigate the accident to determine who is at fault.
 They will interview the parties involved in the accident, review police reports and other evidence, and determine who was at fault for the accident.

-If the insurance adjuster finds you at fault for the accident, they will deny your claim based on North Carolina’s contributory fault laws.
-It’s important to note that even if you are at fault for an accident, the insurance company puts itself first.
+If the insurance adjuster finds you even 1% at fault for the accident, they will deny your claim based on North Carolina’s contributory fault laws.
+It’s important to note that even if you are not at fault for an accident, the insurance company puts itself first.
 They will do everything they can to prevent paying you a settlement.

 Will My Car Insurance Rates Increase If I’m At-Fault For the Car Accident?